sathya119/sathya119.github.io/content/index.md

 I publish my academic notes here: [[Student/index|Student]].

-Click on any of the highlighted words and I hope you find something that interests you :D

 **Inspo:** My dad owns a domain called “saibrains” and I have had an email under that forever.
 So, I stole his and made it mine 😆